rafalp/Misago/dev-docs/plugins/hooks/filter-user-data-hook.md

 # `filter_user_data_hook`

 This hook wraps the standard function that Misago uses to filter a Python `dict` containing the user data extracted from the OAuth 2 server's response.

+User data filtering is part of the [user data validation by the OAuth 2 client](./validate-user-data-hook.md), which itself is part of a process that creates a new user account or updates an existing one if the user data has changed.

-Standard user data filtering replaces an `email` with an empty string if its `None` and converts the `name` into a valid Misago username (eg. `Łukasz Kowalski` becomes `Lukasz_Kowalski`).
-It also appends a random string at the end of the name if its already taken by the other user (eg. `RickSanchez` becomes `RickSanchez_C137`).
+Standard user data filtering doesn't validate the data but instead tries to improve it to increase its chances of passing the validation.
+It converts the `name` into a valid Misago username (e.g., `Łukasz Kowalski` becomes `Lukasz_Kowalski`).
+It also appends a random string at the end of the name if it's already taken by another user (e.g., `RickSanchez` becomes `RickSanchez_C137`).
+If the name is empty, a placeholder one is generated, e.g., `User_d6a9`.
+Lastly, it replaces an `email` with an empty string if it's `None`, to prevent a type error from being raised by e-mail validation that happens in the next step.

-User data filtering is part of the [user data validation logic in the OAuth 2 client](./validate-user-data-hook.md).
-Filter doesn't validate the data
+Plugin filters can still raise Django's `ValidationError` on an invalid value instead of attempting to fix it if this is a preferable resolution.

 ## Location